A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 The Effect of PEEP on human lungs in the PAC anatomy lab – Chris Root MD

-Remember the BVM is one of three upper airway lifelines
+THe bigger picture: the BVM is just one of three upper airway lifelines

 The classic #foamed video on BVM